 September was a good month for harvest.
 Hopefully most folks got their fruit off by early October as this year we experienced the wettest October in over 10 years.

 Around Aug 28, summer seemed to come to an end with the sudden onset of cooler and wetter weather.
 In Saanich and Cowichan, that was the start of about 10 wet days in a row, putting significant disease pressure on some varietals if spray programs had been less than thorough during the critical bloom and post-bloom periods.
 There was some rain in the rest of Sep and into Oct, but still plenty of good dry harvest days

-Although things cooled off in Sep, 2015 was still the warmest growing season we’ve recorded, and much of the heat came in earlier months when the days were long so I’d imagine the sunshine hours were a record also.
-The unusually high GDDs this year were due to a warm temperature anomaly in the Pacific off our coast (referred to by oceanographers as the ‘blob’) and not directly to the powerful El Nino now in place.
-And although this ‘blob’ was a relatively local effect, it looks like 2015 will be the hottest year ever measured globally, as climate change continues its inexorable and extremely dangerous trend.
+Although things cooled off in Sep, 2016 was still one of the warmest growing season we’ve recorded, and much of the heat came in earlier months when the days were long so I’d imagine the sunshine hours were a record also.
+High GDDs this year were due to a warm temperature anomaly in the Pacific off our coast (referred to by oceanographers as the ‘blob’) and a El Nino that is now dying off in strength.

 The hot spot on our coast in the long term forecasts is gone.
 ENSO-neutral conditions and average temperatures are predicted.